erikmd/docker-hub-helper/README.md

 dhh rebase --all
 ```

-* To dockerize a new stable branch of Coq, e.g. the patchlevel `8.8.2`:
+* To dockerize a new point release of Coq, e.g. the patchlevel `8.8.2`:

 ```bash
 dhh branches